awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

         If you omit this field, the default of `{instance_id}` is used\.
 A log stream is created automatically if it does not already exist\.
       + **timezone** – Optional\.
 Specifies the time zone to use when putting time stamps on log events\.
 The valid values are `UTC` and `Local`\.
 The default is `Local`\.
       + **timestamp\_format** – Optional\.
-Specifies the time stamp format, using plain text and special symbols that start with %\.
+Specifies the time stamp format, using plaintext and special symbols that start with %\.
 If you omit this field, the current time is used\.
 If you use this field, you can use the following as part of the format:
 `%y`
 Year without century as a zero\-padded decimal number
 `%Y`